MattesGroeger/MGBenchmark/Readme.md

 * [NEW] Get the average execution time of all steps
 * [NEW] Have multiple benchmark sessions at the same time
 * [NEW] Implement custom output targets

+## Contribution

+This library is released under the [MIT licence](http://opensource.org/licenses/MIT).
+Contributions are more than welcome!

+Also, follow me on Twitter if you like: [@MattesGroeger](https://twitter.com/MattesGroeger).